 - Sunshine – Nature’s sunshine is a great way to create and absorb much-needed vitamin D into our bodies.
 Practice planned and limited sun exposure daily.
 Get outside, take a deep breath and enjoy the rays.
 Just 15 minutes or so can prove restorative.

 - Massage – As a great relaxer, a massage can help to tame tension, detoxify the body, and improve overall mood.
 Find a good local practitioner and be sure to schedule your next appointment before you leave your current one.
 That’s a great way to keep on track.

 - Gratitude – This is a great time of year to begin a gratitude practice.
-Gratitude and giving thanks is a proven gateway to increasing your happiness factor.
-Also, to learn more about gratitude and happiness, check out this article on “The Study of Happiness.”
+Gratitude and giving thanks are proven gateways to increasing your happiness factor.
+Also, to learn more about gratitude and the brain, check out this article “Grateful Brain.”

 - Contribution – No matter what level of ability or disability you fall into, wanting to feel useful, connected, and of value is a basic human desire.
 Are you socially connected or do you feel isolated?
 Finding ways to contribute to your community or the world around you can have far-reaching physical, as well as emotional, benefits.